FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Liquid parameter:**

-- Contract Path: The pathname in the BFS file system that was populated when the contract was deployed。
+- Contract path: The pathname in the BFS file system that was populated when the contract was deployed。
-- Contract Interface Name: The name of the contract interface to call。
+- Contract interface name: the name of the contract interface called。
 - Parameters: Determined by contract interface parameters。**Parameters are separated by spaces；Array parameters need to be bracketed, such as [1,2,3], the array is a string or byte type, double quotation marks, such as ["alice," "bob"], note that the array parameters do not have spaces；Boolean type is true or false。**

 ```shell